 In terms of the future, it is clear that a considerable amount of work has to be done to effectively drive forward the G&T agenda.
 To date, the research and taking the agenda forward has been carried out without any direct funding.
 In order for a meaningful difference to be made, it is clear that the goodwill and enthusiasm of a limited number of educationalists will not be enough and earmarked funding will be required.
 It is hoped that the momentum will continue to grow within Belfast and across Northern Ireland to place G&T education firmly at the heart of Northern Ireland governmental agenda and that distinct policy may emerge.

-At this stage, the organisation is in a period of capacity building to create a strategic framework for the education of G&T pupils.
+At this stage, the organization is in a period of capacity building to create a strategic framework for the education of G&T pupils.
 This will include identification and assessment strategies as well as creating professional development opportunities for teachers within the realm of awareness-raising, acceleration, enrichment and differentiation.
-In time, it is hoped to form a local support organisation and enable specialist support in and out of school to be developed.
+In time, it is hoped to form a local support organization and enable specialist support in and out of school to be developed.

 No funding has as yet been identified within Northern Ireland for G&T development.
 However, capacity building for schools could be developed if schools in England and Wales were willing to contact us with a view to establishing professional development and support networks.